ilujade/Le_Basculement/README-en.md

 ## Chapter 1
 Chewie and I, aboard the Millennium Falcon, arrived on the planet Crait.
 The battle was raging.
 Resilient fighters were doing their utmost to eliminate a big machine that was apparently going to destroy the main gate of the cave where the base was located.
 Chewie and I then decided to help all these heroic pilots.
-We rushed towards the enemy hunters.
+We rushed towards the enemy fighters.
 After a few shots that killed several, we went back to attract them away from the battlefield.
 They followed us.
 We went through several tunnels and at the end, on leaving, we had destroyed them all.
 Some had hit walls, stalactites, and others had missed turns.
 We went up to see where the battle was.
 And there, what have we seen?
-The resistant hunters had disappeared or lay on the ground.
+The resistant fighters had disappeared or lay on the ground.
 And the opposing tanks were apparently beginning to advance.
 They were getting closer and closer to the cave door.
 All the resistance fighters had taken refuge there, except for some who could not reach it and hid in the trenches.

 At that moment, I said no, everything could not be finished.
 There was still hope.
 The hope of saving everyone.
 Resistants.
 And Ben.
 Ben who could come back to the good side again.
 I then made a decision.
 A decision that could change the future of the galaxy.
 Our Millenium Falcon went to the enemy lines and approached the ship where Ben and the leaders of his army were.
 We received several shots.
 But, instead of fighting back, we sent a radio message: